 With kids or without them, California’s Disneyland has tons of great activities in store for adults.
 From theme park rides to live performances to indulgent food to dazzling night-time parades, this popular destination offers something fun for all ages.
 Oh, and before you ask: yes, they serve alcohol.
 Geesh, talk about a one-track mind!
-Of course, cold beer and tasty cocktails are but a small sample of the adult-friendly attractions lying in wait.
+Of course, cold beer and tasty 10 Things to Do in the Snowy Mountains are but a small sample of the adult-friendly attractions lying in wait.
 RELATED: 11 Best Rides for Adults at Walt Disney World Resort

 Best Things to Do at Disneyland for Adults